popphp/pop-console/README.md

     }
 ```

-In the above constructor method, the application object pushes the CLI route match object into the
+In the above constructor method, the help colors are set and then the application object pushes
-console method `addCommandsFromRoutes()`.
-The second parameter `./kettle` is a script prefix to prepend
+the CLI route match object into the console method `addCommandsFromRoutes()`.
+The second parameter
-to each line of help.
-Those two lines are all that is needed to produce the colorful and well organized
+`./kettle` is a script prefix to prepend to each line of help.
+Those two lines are all that is needed
-help screen for `pop-kettle`, which is called within the controller's `help()` method.
+to produce the colorful and well organized help screen for `pop-kettle`, which is called within the
+controller's `help()` method.

 The output looks like this: